• Skip to content

 Our criminology and sociology degree courses take a career-focused approach to your learning, giving you practical, transferable skills as well as theoretical knowledge.

-Studying with us in Sussex you'll find stimulating and demanding programmes that cover both traditional and radical new perspectives on sociology and crime.
+Studying with us you'll find stimulating and demanding programmes that cover both traditional and radical new perspectives on sociology and crime.

 I did my Community Engagement module through Fight for Peace and stayed on with them afterwards – it gave me my focus and subsequent career in youth engagement.
 So many young people’s lives are now being enhanced as a direct result of my time spent on the module.